myuw-web-components/angular-web-component-template/README.md

 Build the element into a single JavaScript file with `npm run build-element`.
 A single file will be generated in `element/element.js`.
 This build path can be changed in `build-elements.js`

-# Building a web component
+# Creating a web component

 `src/index.html` is used to render the component locally.